awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 ```

 ### Register an AWS Step Functions Task<a name="register-tasks-tutorial-step-functions"></a>

+ The following examples demonstrate how to register AWS Step Functions state machine tasks with a maintenance window using the AWS CLI\.

 For these examples, the user who created the Step Functions state machine created a state machine named `SSMMyStateMachine` with a parameter called `targetId`\.